WeSolveProblems/wesolveproblems.org.uk/maths-battle/simplified-rules.md

 If the challenge is declined, then the challenging team must present their solution and the opponents are to criticise and to spot any possible mistakes.
 Independently of whether the presented solution is correct or not, the same team is set to challenge next time.

 If one of the teams chooses not to challenge any more, then the other team may choose to show the solution to any of the remaining questions.
 The full marks  are to be awarded if the answer is correct.

 If the answer is wrong, the team scores zero marks; if the declining team spots a mistake, it scores 2 marks.

 ##Maths battle rules in a diagram

+For more details see the diagram  (full marks = 6 marks)

 ![](/images/mathsbattlediagram1.png)